Are Your Floors Emitting Dangerous Formaldehyde?

 If you’ve read this entire article then chances are you are shopping for flooring that is not only good for your health but good for the environment as well.
 Bamboo happens to be some of the most eco-friendly floorings on the market today.
 It grows quickly without harmful pesticides or fertilizers, and it doesn’t require excessive amounts of fresh water.

-When you buy eco from Ambient Bamboo Floors, you’re not just doing what’s right for the environment – you’re making sure you and your family are safe from harmful chemicals, and at the same time that will give you a lifetime of beauty!
+When you buy from Ambient , you’re not just doing what’s right for the environment – you’re making sure you and your family are safe from harmful chemicals, and at the same time that will give you a lifetime of beauty!

 Leave a Comment